derekpcollins/gielave.com/README.md

 # Giel Ave.

-The community website for residents of Giel Avenue located in Lakewood, OH.
+The community website for residents of Giel Ave. located in Lakewood, OH.